 Pheochromocytomas and paragangliomas are rare.
 While a few are cancerous, most are benign and do not spread beyond their original location.
 Left untreated, however, these tumors may continue to grow and the symptoms may worsen.
 Over time, the hypertension caused by the excess hormones may cause kidney damage, heart disease, and raise the risk of a stroke or heart attack.

-The Endocrine Society recommends that a test for plasma free metanephrine or urine metanephrine be used as the primary test to help detect the presence of pheochromocytomas and paragangliomas.
 Although they are rare, it is important to diagnose and treat these tumors because they cause a potentially curable form of hypertension.
 In most cases, the tumors can be surgically removed and/or treated to eliminate or significantly reduce the amount of catecholamines being produced and to reduce or eliminate associated symptoms and complications.

 How is the sample collected for testing?

 For the 24-hour urine collection, all urine should be saved for a 24-hour period.
 Empty the bladder completely without collecting.
 Then collect urine for 24 hours only – no more than 24 hours.
 It is important that the sample be refrigerated during this time.

 Is any test preparation needed to ensure the quality of the sample?